-The ethereal texture of this dream cake is created by whipping a dozen egg whites to meringue perfection, then gently folding cake flour into it.
+The ethereal texture of this Raspberry Rose Angel Food Dream Cake is created by whipping a dozen egg whites to meringue perfection, then gently folding cake flour into it.
 I added some zest and rose water to make this beautiful cake even more festive.
 That’s the beauty of angel food cake, it is easy to play with different flavors.
 The secret to keeping the lightness of the cake is to cool it upside down.
 I have an old, super cheap, pan that I got at a garage sale in college, which doesn’t benefit from having feet on it, so I have to balance it over a wine bottle to cool.
 You can watch my instagram videos to see me bake this dream cake and many more.

 Berry Angel Food Dream Cake from The Vintage Baker by Jessie Sheehan

 1 cup (120g) cake flour, sifted

 1/4 tsp table salt